One of our most popular prescription medications is Retin-A Tretinoin. Why? It is one of the most powerful products in the war against aging skin.

 - Tretinoin-treated skin is very exfoliated and should not be waxed for hair removal.

 - Any doctor or skin care specialist performing a procedure such as a chemical peel, microdermabrasion, laser or light treatments, etc., needs to know if you are on Tretinoin.
-Because it could interfere with your other treatments, they may ask you to stop it for a period of time before and after your procedure.
+It could interfere with your other treatments so they may ask you to stop using it for a period of time before and after your procedure.

 - Anyone who is or may be pregnant should not use Tretinoin.

 - It is critically important for anyone using Tretinoin to take the strongest precautions in the sun.
 As mentioned above, skin treated with Tretinoin is very exfoliated.
 This means that, if Tretinoin users do not aggressively embrace sun protection, they will have more sun damage on their skin than if they never used Tretinoin.In short, if you use Tretinoin, you should wear a really good sunscreen on your treated skin every day.

 - At Advanced Skin Care and Dermatology Physicians, we recommend our mineral zinc oxide sunscreens because we believe they give the best sun protection.
 My personal favorite is our Sheer Strength Pure Physical Sunscreen for all skin types or Citrix Sunscreen SPF 40.
 Both are oil-free and invisible on the skin.
 I’ve worn one of these every day for all these years I’ve used Tretinoin.
 I also love and highly recommend Suntegrity 5-in-1 BB Cream for dry sky types.